dotnet/docs/docs/core/deploying/publish.md

 - Deploying many self-contained .NET Core apps to a single system can consume significant amounts of disk space, since each app duplicates .NET Core files.

-Self-contained deployment is available for Windows Client, Windows Server, MacOS, and Linux platforms.
+Self-contained deployment is available for Windows Client, Windows Server, macOS, and Linux platforms.
 You can build an SCD deployment on any platform regardless of the target platform.

 To create a self-contained deployment for a Windows 10 x64 operating system, you would use the following command line: